 - 4. You can use the default IP addresses provided by the management module, or you can assign a new IP address to the switch module through the management module.
-You can assign this IP address through one of the following methods: - Manually through the BladeCenter management module. - Automatically through the IBM Director Configuration Wizard (when it becomes available)
+You can assign this IP address through one of the following methods: - Manually through the BladeCenter management module. - Automatically through the IBM Director Configuration Wizard

 NOTE - If you change the IP address of the GbE Switch Module, make sure that the switch module and the management module both reside on the same subnet.
+Both management module ports (Ethernet 0 and Ethernet 1) must reside on the same subnet.